NAPE Education Foundation Board of Directors

 She has served as an officer or member of the ACTE Legislative Policy Committee, Oklahoma Association of Minorities in Career Tech Education, Career and Technical Educational Equity Council (CTEEC), the American Vocational Association (now ACTE) Administration Division, and Oklahoma Women in Education Administration.
 She was named OVA Teacher of the Year, New and Related Services Division, and received the Meritorious Award from the Oklahoma Association of Minorities in Career Tech Education.

-Victor Brown, PhD, MBA, Associate Provost for Academic Programs and Education Effectiveness, Lehman College, The City University of New York
+Victor Brown, PhD, MBA, (Treasurer) Associate Provost for Academic Programs and Education Effectiveness, Lehman College, The City University of New York

 Dr. Victor M. Brown, is a native of Montego Bay, Jamaica and the first in his family to attend college.
 He earned a B.Sc. in Chemistry and Biochemistry from the University of the West Indies, Jamaica.
 Dr. Brown was a Rotary International Ambassadorial Scholar in London, England, where he served as Ambassador of Goodwill for Rotary International and earned a Postgraduate Diploma in Molecular Plant Pathology and Tissue Culture from Wye College, University of London.
 He holds a Ph.D. in Biochemistry through a joint program between the University of the West Indies and Wye College; and an M.B.A. in Business Administration from Goizueta Business School, Emory University.